Case study · NO. 03

 The two hard problems

-Getting the simulation to balance was the first: a match model built on team strength feeding Poisson goals, tuned against a headless test that plays a hundred seasons and checks nothing runs away.
-Making it pretty enough that other people would actually play itwas every bit as hard — the retro card treatment, the 3D tilt-and-flip, the foil stamps.
-The trading-card layer here is the direct ancestor of the World Cup Card Collector; that game is a descendant of this one.
-It went quiet while the World Cup games took over, but it’s the one I’m returning to in a big way once the tournament’s done.
+Getting the simulation to balance was the first: a match model where team strength feeds Poisson-distributed goals — the statistician’s way of making 2–1 feel earned and the occasional 5–0 feel possible — tuned against a headless test that plays a hundred seasons and checks no club quietly runs away with everything.
+Making it pretty enough that other people would actually play it was every bit as hard: the retro card treatment, the 3D tilt-and-flip, the foil stamps.
+The trading-card layer here is the direct ancestor of the World Cup Card Collector — that game is a descendant of this one.